Yin Rising: The Return to Balance

 The feminine is not rising to replace the masculine.

-It is returning to restore relationship.
+It is returning to restore balance and relationship.

-And from there, the work becomes how that is lived.
+From there, the work becomes how that is lived.

 Not in theory.